suppakitjom/Industrial_Robot_Final_Project/README.md

 </div>

-The grayscale frame is then passed to the calibration stage where the distance measurements are calibrated and the origin of the image is set to the center of the image.
+The grayscale frame is then passed to the calibration stage where the distance measurements are calibrated using the distortion model and the origin of the image is set to the center of the image.

 <div align="center">